shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 But Timmy noticed it and used a wind rune to redirect the attack.
 It hit Micro square in the face.
 He didn’t take any damage from the bullet, but it bought Timmy time to counterattack.
 Timmy crippled the dwarf.
 The dwarf limped onto the ground.

-Suey retreated during all this into the room that Astalir hadn’t yet searched.
+Sui retreated during all this into the room that Astalir hadn’t yet searched.
 He found a document labeled “Timmy’s Weaknesses” and started reading it aloud.
 “Timmy is weak to snipers and mages.
 Thus, the antimagic field and numerous walls and pillars.”

 Timmy heard this and grew enraged.
-He ran toward Suey to stop him.
+He ran toward Sui to stop him.

-Micro chased Timmy and safeguarded Suey’s exit.
+Micro chased Timmy and safeguarded Sui’s exit.

-Suey ran away, carrying the documents as he ran.
+Sui ran away, carrying the documents as he ran.

 Timmy angrily activated his final form.
 He grew twice as big and healed some of his wounds.
 He attacked Micro with his full force, badly wounding him.